hackclub/hackclub/workshops/personal_website/README.md

 1. Find a website that you like, either from the below list or from somewhere else on the internet.
-2. Decide on jsut one aspect of that website that you really like from their website that you want to try adding to your own website (maybe it's the fact that they have a background image, or the fact that they have music).
+2. Decide on just one aspect of that website that you really like from their website that you want to try adding to your own website (maybe it's the fact that they have a background image, or the fact that they have music).